Skip to main content

 Text field

-String fields support the following validation properties:
+Text fields are identified by the string type.
+They support the following validation properties:

 • minLength: minimum number of characters.